Wild Tales (film): Accolades and public reception

 At the Cannes Film Festival, Wild Tales was selected to compete for the main prize, the Palme d'Or, and had a ten-minute standing ovation.
-The film's popularity rapidly grew according to The Hollywood Reporter, becoming a fan favorite during its exhibitions at Telluride and Toronto film festivals.
+The film's popularity rapidly grew according to The Hollywood Reporter, becoming a fan favourite during its exhibitions at Telluride and Toronto film festivals.
 After its praised festival tour, the American talent agency William Morris Endeavor contacted Szifron and Wild Tales was nominated for the Best Foreign Language Film at the 87th Academy Awards.
 The film received a record of 21 nominations at the Sur Awards, of which it won ten, including Best Film and Best Director.Wild Tales won seven of the eleven awards for which it was nominated at the Silver Condor Awards.
 Of its nine nominations at the 29th Goya Awards, it won the Best Ibero-American Film.
 Wild Tales won eight of ten awards the second Platino Awards, including Best Picture and Best Director.
 The film also won the award for the Best Non-English Language Film at the BAFTA Awards, the Best Ibero-American Film at the Ariel Awards, the Best Latin-American Film at the Forqué Awards; and the audience awards at the film festivals of Biarritz, San Sebastián, São Paulo, and Sarajevo.
-Rivas won four awards, the most of several cast members who were nominated for awards; and Martínez wontwo awards.
+Rivas won four awards, the most of several cast members who were nominated for awards; and Martínez won two awards.